 5. Define outcomes of the digital transformation, and measure the ROI

-Use data to define what outcomes you hope for, and then use metrics to determine whether the change management project is making progress.
-For initiatives that may take many months or even years to implement, showing evidence of movement and small successes is critical in keeping the workforce motivated.
-Data also helps leadership see the impact of activities, detect delays, recognize trends, and make appropriate and timely alterations in course.
+Use data to define what outcomes you hope for.
+Then, use metrics to determine whether the change management project is making progress.
+For initiatives that may take many months or years to implement, evidence of movement and small successes is critical in keeping the workforce motivated.
+Data helps leadership see the impact of activities, detect delays, recognize trends, and make appropriate and timely alterations in course.

 6. Utilize a SWOT analysis to see all sides

-While many different tools can be used to evaluate a digital transformation effort, a SWOT (strengths, weaknesses, opportunities, threats) analysis is a tried-and-true method for developing a strategy to change and grow a business.
+While many different tools can be used to evaluate a digital transformation effort, a SWOT analysis is a tried-and-true method for developing a strategy to change and grow a business.
 Further, SWOT analyses based on data, and not just assumptions or conjecture, will ultimately deliver a more accurate picture of whether the digital change initiative will triumph or stumble.